hckuo2/Cozart/handout.md

 15825782        8519002 2576384 26921168        19ac8d0 kernelbuild/linux-cosmic/cosmic/base/vmlinux
 ```

-## Starting from scratch
+## Starting from scratch (Not necessary for this session because we prepare the AWS image)

 The environment is packed in a container image.
-If starting from scratch, you can use the following commands to setup the environment.
-These commands clone the git repository, switch to `s4_demo` branch, build the container image from a Dockerfile and, finally, run a container.
+If starting from scratch, you
+can use the following commands to setup the environment.
+These commands clone
+the git repository, switch to `s4_demo` branch, build the container image from
+a Dockerfile and, finally, run a container.

 ```bash
 git clone https://github.com/hckuo/Cozart.git ~/Cozart